gearglow/ReptiliaWithATwist/The List.md

 Elysia shrugged.
 "I guess?
 Is that the word for not knowing you're a girl at first?"

 "Pretty much," Hermione said.
-"I bet being able to shift like that helps a lot, huh?"
+"I bet being able to shapeshift like that helps a lot, huh?"

 "Like you wouldn't believe."